tosin1691/Watchlist-App/README.md

 - The app is deemed complete when selected TV shows are correctly stored and displayed on the watchlist page.
 - The app is considered complete when users can view, review, or remove TV shows from the watchlist.
 - As a user, I should be able to intuitively navigate the website.
-- As a user, I should be able to initiate a recipe search seamlessly at any point during my interaction with the application.
+- As a user, I should be able to initiate a TV Show search seamlessly at any point during my interaction with the application.

 ### Key Features